medtagger/MedTagger/backend/docs/development_setup_native.md

 $ . ./devenv.sh
 ```

-You can now run all dependencies like HBase, PostgreSQL and RabbitMQ with just one command:
+You can now run all dependencies like Cassandra, PostgreSQL and RabbitMQ with just one command:
 ```bash
 (venv) $ make start_dependencies
 ```